The new customs reform will tackle Ukraine’s “single largest cash cow” of corrupt money used in politics

 The bill received a major boost when foreign partners included it as part of the required reforms tied to foreign aid.
 Ukraine must complete the customs reform by the end this month in order to meet IMF standards and secure the next round 15 billion dollar loan package from the IMF.

-Zhelezniak stated that the IMF, World Bank and the had included the final version of this bill in their obligations.
+Zhelezniak stated that the IMF, World Bank and the U.S. had included the final version of this bill in their obligations.
 “The statistics for all obligations related to receiving money are very simple: 100% have been approved.
 There is no chance of failure when it comes to financial obligations.

 Igor Dankov is the customs counsellor for the Foreign Ministry of Ukraine’s Mission to the European Union.